n1n9-jp/gemini-cli-tips/README.md

 If you then realize an AI-made edit is problematic, you have two options:

-* Run \*/restore list\* (or just /restore with no arguments) to see a list of recent checkpoints with timestamps and descriptions.
+* Run `*restore list*` (or just `/restore` with no arguments) to see a list of recent checkpoints with timestamps and descriptions.

-* Run \*/restore \<id\>\* to rollback to a specific checkpoint.
+* Run `*restore <id>*` to rollback to a specific checkpoint.
 If you omit the id and there's only one pending checkpoint, it will restore that by [default](https://medium.com/@ferreradaniel/gemini-cli-free-ai-tool-upgrade-5-new-features-you-need-right-now-04cfefac5e93#:~:text=Step).

 For example: